 - Granville Island – this place comes alive in the summer with street performers and all sorts of things to see and do, including the wonderful and free water park for kids, walks along the seawall and shopping in the market.

-- Pacific National Exhibition (PNE) – the last 3 weeks of the summer the PNE is the place to find amusement rides, outdoor concerts and performances of all kinds.
+- Pacific National Exhibition (PNE) – the last 3 weeks of the summer the PNE is the place to find amusement rides, agricultural displays, outdoor concerts and performances of all kinds.

 - Stanley Park – one of Vancouver’s best places to visit any time of the year, Stanley Park is especially popular in the summer with its beautiful sandy beaches, giant outdoor children’s pool at Second Beach, and the Stanley Park seawall for cycling, walking, jogging and roller-blading around.